Aurel300/pecan/README.md

 ### Defining suspending functions

 It is possible to declare methods as suspending.
+These methods must:

+ - have the `:pecan.suspend` metadata
-These methods must be marked with the `:pecan.suspend` metadata, they must take the coroutine `pecan.Co<...>` and its wakeup function `()->Void` as their last two arguments, and they must return `Bool`, indicating whether or not the coroutine should be suspended following the call.
+ - take the coroutine `pecan.Co<...>` and its wakeup function `()->Void` as their last two arguments
+ - return `Bool`, indicating whether or not the coroutine should be suspended following the call

 Functions declared this way can then be called from within coroutines, and they will suspend the coroutine as needed.